How to automatically move mail to a specified folder

-- Go to the default Inbox folder and in the Outlook menu select Tools, Rules and Alerts.
+- Go to the default Sent Items folder, and on the Home tab click the Rules button and select Manage Rules & Alerts.

-- Check the through the specified account option and click the specified link (underlined) in the bottom field.
+- Check the through the specified account option and click the specified link in the bottom section (highlighted in Fig. 3.).

-A dialog box including a list of all defined accounts will display.
-Select the account for this rule (Fig. 2.).
+- A dialog box with the list of all defined accounts is displayed.
+Select an account for this rule (Fig. 3.) and click Next.

-Choose the move it to the specified folder option and in the bottom field click the specified link (underlined).
-In the folder browser indicate the public folder to which the incoming messages will be moved.
-In this example, the Common Outbox folder is selected (Fig. 3.).
+- Choose the move a copy to the specified folder option, and in the bottom section click the specified link (highlighted in Fig. 4.).
+In the folder browser, indicate the public folder to which the messages will be moved.
+In this example, the Common Sent Items folder is selected (Fig. 4.).
 Click OK.

-- Click the Next button to go to the dialog window of exceptions.
-Here you may define the exceptions to which the rule will not be applied.
+- Click the Next button to configure exceptions.
+Here, you specify when the rule should not be applied.

-- Click the Next button.
-The Summary dialog box will display in which you can also enter the name of the rule.
+- Click Next to proceed.
+The setup summary displays, where you can also type the name of the rule.